TREASURIES-U.S. bond yields plunge on fresh Russia-Ukraine tensions

 The Thomson Reuters/University of Michigan's preliminary August reading on the overall index on consumer sentiment came in at 79.2, down from a final reading of 81.8 the month before and its lowest since November.

-Benchmark 10-year U.S. Treasury notes were last up 15/32 in price to yield 2.34 percent after yielding 2.40 percent late Thursday.
+Benchmark 10-year U.S. Treasury notes were last up 18/32 in price to yield 2.33 percent.
 The yield earlier hit a session low of 2.30 percent, its lowest since June 2013.
 Bond yields move inversely to prices.

-"Whatever they say could be a wild card for U.S. rates, especially given the heightened expectations for dovishness," said George Goncalves, head of rates strategy for Nomura Securities in New York.
+He said that the geopolitical tensions overshadowed concerns of an earlier-than-expected Federal Reserve rate hike.
+Anticipation of a hike, which would hurt bond prices, has affected U.S. bond markets in recent weeks.

-Investors have been watching closely for signs of when the Fed will hike interest rates from rock-bottom levels, and fears of such a hike hurting bond prices have affected price movements in recent weeks.
+Rick also said if tensions between Russia and Ukraine were to escalate and drive a "complete collapse" in the U.S. stock market, investors may start to believe the Fed will delay its rate hike.

-On Wall Street, the benchmark S&P 500 stock index erased a big decline to close mostly flat.
-(Reporting by Sam Forgione; Editing by James Dalgleish and Chizu Nomiyama)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.32 percent.
+(Reporting by Sam Forgione; Editing by Chizu Nomiyama and James Dalgleish)

 * HSBC appoints Mark Tucker to succeed Douglas Flint as group chairman